black spruces, douglas firs, various pines, hemlock and cedars surrounded by fog.

 Where Is Amanda From?

 Amanda was born in a small industry town called Kitimat BC on the traditional territories of the Haisla.
-Amanda has also lived, worked, and gone to school in over a dozen communities but always returns home to the Pacific North-North West.Currently Amanda lives in Terrace, on the shared traditional territories and unceeded lands of the Tsymsyen peoples.BC where she is raising her son, attending events, and witnessing our communities' realities.As a settler woman living here, Amanda acknowledges the traditional, unceeded, and sometimes treaty territories of the following nations who she calls neighbours: Tsimshian, Nisga'a, Gitxsan, Heiltsuk, Haisla, Haida, Tlingit, Sekani, Wet’suwet’en, Metis, Takla, Ts’il Kaz Koh, Nee Tahi Buhn, Skin Tyee, Cheslatta Carrier, Carrier Sekani, Lheidli T'enneh, Kluskus, Nazko, Fort Nelson First Nation, Dease River First Nation, Daylu Dena, Taku River Tlingit, and others along her life's adventures.Amanda will often say "We live in a postcard," and that wouldn't be true without the work and advocacy of our local first nations, councils, and matriarchs; and moreso, the leadership of a diverse cast that keep our communities alive.
+Amanda has also lived, worked, and gone to school in over a dozen communities but always returns home to the Pacific North-North West.Currently Amanda lives in Terrace, on the shared traditional territories and unceeded lands of the Tsymsyen peoples.BC is where she is raising her son, attending events, and witnessing herr communities' realities.As a settler woman, Amanda acknowledges the traditional, unceeded, and sometimes treaty territories of the following nations who she calls neighbours: Tsimshian, Nisga'a, Gitxsan, Heiltsuk, Haisla, Haida, Tlingit, Sekani, Wet’suwet’en, Metis, Takla, Ts’il Kaz Koh, Nee Tahi Buhn, Skin Tyee, Cheslatta Carrier, Carrier Sekani, Lheidli T'enneh, Kluskus, Nazko, Fort Nelson First Nation, Dease River First Nation, Daylu Dena, Taku River Tlingit, and others she has met along her life's adventures.Amanda will often say "We live in a postcard," and that wouldn't be true without the work and advocacy of our local first nations, councils, and matriarchs; and moreso, the leadership of a diverse cast that keep our communities alive.

 Contact

 Amanda has a flexible but busy schedule.
 If you would like her to attend an event, collaborate on a project, speak on something, or offer opinion, please reach out and contact her.
-While she admits to hiding under rocks and in tunnels, Amanda does in fact like people a lot.Please fill out this form and give her a picture of what you are looking for.
-Amanda loves detail.Hate forms?
-Email her directly at WestCoastAcadian (at) gmail (dot) com.
+While she admits to hiding under rocks and in tunnels, Amanda does in fact like people a lot.

 Follow